karl257/dokuwiki-plugin-achart/README.md

 # Acharts Plugin for DokuWiki

-The `acharts` plugin for DokuWiki makes it easy to insert interactive data charts rendered by [APEXCHARTS.JS](http://www.apexcharts.com/).
+The `achart` plugin for DokuWiki makes it easy to insert interactive data charts rendered by [APEXCHARTS.JS](http://www.apexcharts.com/).

 This plugin accepts the same JavaScript object that ApexCharts takes to generate a chart.
 Any chart describable by a static JavaScript object is supported.
 All types of charts natively supported by ApexCharts can be rendered.